lacyyy/DZSimulator/docs/TASKS-AND-FEATURE-IDEAS.md

 - **CSGO INTEGRATION**
     - Smooth / Interpolate / Optimize CSGO integration (does it lag with many placed BMs?, use VScript functions to compress data printed into console output?)
     - Option to automatically let CSGO record POV demos when joining a match
-    - Replay demo files from game dir https://github.com/ValveSoftware/csgo-demoinfo
+    - Replay demo files from game dir, see https://github.com/ValveSoftware/csgo-demoinfo and https://github.com/markus-wa/demoinfocs-golang
     - Detect if CSGO process is running, react in UI when CSGO is required
     - Fix random slide fails by setting ConVar "sv_standable_normal" to a high value once player is in the air and resetting it when failing a glide?
 Seems like this enables gliding where it shouldn't be possible though...
 - **CSGO PARSING**